palefaced/Java-Selenium-TestAutomationProject/README.md

 Focused on functional testing and ensuring comprehensive coverage of key scenarios.
 Future Enhancements

-Logger: To capture logs for debugging and to improve visibility into test execution.
+Logger: To capture logs for debugging and improving visibility into test execution.
 Notifications: Email alerts for failed tests or detected bugs.
 Key Accomplishments
 Successfully integrated GitHub Actions and Jenkins for CI/CD.